AcheronProject/AcheronDocs/src/shark/faq.rst

 How can I follow your design process and learn from this project?
 -----------------------------------------------------------------

-I try to stream the design process when I can.
+ try to stream the design process when I can.
 I generally do it at tuesdays and thursdays at 3PM PST (8PM BRT).
 In the streams I answer general electronics questions, and show how the board is designed.
 I stream at my `Twitch channel <http://twitch.tv/gondolindrim_>`_.
 The past streams can be seen in my Youtube channel.